 Keratoconus is a progressive eye disease that affects the shape of your cornea.
-Those with the disease have thinning, bulging, cone-like shaped corneas, rather than the usual smooth round shape.
-This disease does not necessarily affect both eyes equally and vision quality can deteriorate at different rates from person to person, and from eye to eye in the same person.
+Those with Keratoconus disease have thinning, bulging, cone-like shaped corneas rather than the usual smooth round shape.
+This disease does not necessarily affect both eyes equally, and vision quality can deteriorate at different rates from person to person and from eye to eye in the same person.

-If you think you are suffering from Keratoconus symptoms, you should book an appointment with a Keratoconus Specialist like Dr. Barry Leonard at the California Keratoconus Center to get properly diagnosed.
-And if you think that someone you know might have Keratoconus, send them the Keratoconus Infographic on this page.
+If you think you are suffering from Keratoconus symptoms, you should book an appointment with a Keratoconus Specialist like those at the California Keratoconus Center to get properly diagnosed.
+And if you think someone you know might have Keratoconus, send them the Keratoconus Infographic on this page.

 There are several Keratoconus symptoms that individuals with this disease can experience.
 These symptoms can vary depending on how advanced your Keratoconus is.

-The most common symptoms related to your vision include:
+The most common signs related to Keratoconus include:

-If you have any of these symptoms, it could be an indication that you have an eye disease that needs treatment.
+If you have any of these Keratoconus symptoms, it could indicate an eye disease that needs treatment.
 But if you have more than two or three of these symptoms, there is a likelihood that you have Keratoconus.
 Either way, it is important that you get diagnosed early so you can start treatment as soon as possible.
 (Make your Keratoconus Screening appointment here.)

 We still don’t understand all the causes of Keratoconus.
 This progressive eye disease affects individuals of all ages.
 According to a study by the National Organization for Rare Disorders, 1 in 2,000 Americans has the disease, while other data suggests that the rate may be as high as 1 in 400.

 Eye rubbing is something that many people do when tired.
-Some data suggests that excessive eye-rubbing can cause Keratoconus or make it worse.
-Other data suggests that those with KC tend to rub their eyes more often due to the irritation caused by their misshapen cornea.
+Some data suggest that excessive eye-rubbing can cause Keratoconus or make it worse.
+Other data suggests that those with Keratoconus tend to rub their eyes more often due to the irritation caused by their misshapen cornea.

 LASIK eye surgery and radial keratotomy (RK) are two other potential causes of Keratoconus.
-Both of these operations involve the cornea and can cause or worsen Keratoconus in some cases.
+Both of these operations involve the cornea and can sometimes cause or worsen Keratoconus.

 If you have Keratoconus, early treatment is critical.
-KC is a progressive disease but it is possible to stop its progression early with a treatment called Corneal Cross-Linking.
+Keratoconus is a progressive disease, but it is possible to stop its progression early with Corneal Cross-Linking (CCL) treatment.
 Without CCL, your Keratoconus could get worse very quickly.

-If your KC is somewhat stable, and depending on other factors, scleral contact lenses might be the best solution for you to help you see better and with more comfort.
+If your Keratoconus is somewhat stable, and depending on other factors, scleral contact lenses might be the best solution to help you see better and more comfortably.

 Depending on your specific condition, other treatments may be more appropriate.
 Learn more about your best Keratoconus treatment options here.

-If you suspect that you have Keratoconus, the California Keratoconus Center, headed by Keratoconus Expert Dr. Barry Leonard can help.
-The Center specializes in diagnosing and treating Keratoconus and has helped thousands of people with the condition since the 1980’s, when Dr. Leonard himself was diagnosed with the disease in Optometry school.
+If you suspect you have Keratoconus, the skilled specialists at the California Keratoconus Center can help.
+The Center specializes in diagnosing and treating Keratoconus.
+It has helped thousands of people with the condition since the 1980s when the Center’s Director, Dr. Leonard himself, was diagnosed with the disease in Optometry school.
 Want to schedule an appointment?
 Please call the Center at 818-891-6711 or book your appointment online today.